JBEI/OMG/README.md

 ### Jupyter notebook
 - You can serve a local Jupyter server and run it locally
-- Or you can copy the Jpyter notebook to Jupyter hub and run them there
+- Or you can copy the Jupyter notebook to Jupyter hub and run them there

 ### Contact